Warrants are more commonly known as paychecks. For pay stub information click on Paycheck View.

 Here are the deductions you may (different for student assistants) see on your pay stub:

 - Retirement (7.5% or 5% depending on your time base and length of your appointment)

 - Social Security (6.2%), if applicable

-- "Fair share" or membership dues for the union, if applicable.
-More on Fair Share
+- Membership dues for the union, if applicable.

 - For income tax purposes, the tax year is the December pay period through November pay period.